kevinolega/callcentertrainingtips/_posts/2019-08-24-fake-hacks.md

 There's always fake laughter between sentences.

-That's because the only thing they're doing is tricking the audience into believing their fake hacks and shortcuts.
+That's because the only thing they're doing is tricking the audience into believing their fake hacks and shortcuts works.

+The truth is...

 You can't trick the interviewer into hiring you.